 The term "plant variety" is defined in Rule 26(4).
 A patent is not to be granted if the claimed subject-matter is directed to a specific plant variety or specific plant varieties.
-However, if the invention concerns plants or animals and if the technical feasibility of the invention is not confined to a particular plant or animal variety, the invention is patentable (see G‑II, 5.2).
+The method for the plant's production, be it by recombinant gene technology or by a classical plant breeding process, is irrelevant for considering this issue (see T 1854/07).
+Therefore, plant varieties containing genes introduced into an ancestral plant by recombinant gene technology are excluded from patentability (G 1/98).
+However, if the invention concerns plants or animals, which are not exclusively obtained by means of an essentially biological process (see G‑II, 5.4, above and G 3/19), and if the technical feasibility of the invention is not confined to a particular plant or animal variety, the invention is patentable (see G‑II, 5.2).

 When a claim to a process for the production of a plant variety is examined, Art.
 64(2) is not to be taken into consideration (see G 1/98).
-Hence, a process claim for the production of a plant variety (or plant varieties) is not a priori excluded from patentability merely because the resulting product constitutes or may constitute a plant variety.
+Hence, a process claim for the production of a plant variety (or plant varieties), which is not exclusively essentially biological, is not a priori excluded from patentability merely because the resulting product constitutes or may constitute a plant variety.